andrewjlock/andrewjlock.github.io/_projects/sco2_cycle.md

     </div>
 </div>
 <div class="caption">
-The supercritical fluid loop at the University of Southern Queensland
+The supercritical fluid loop at the University of Queensland
 </div>

 <div class="row">